Jordan Stratford

-Jordan Stratford is a Canadian author of children's fiction.
+Jordan Stratford is a Canadian author of children's fiction, screenwriter and playwright.

+He is a former advertising creative director, filmmaker, instructor at Vancouver Film School and writer for the Canadian Broadcasting Corporation.

 Books

-Children's books
+Children's Books

 Jordan is the author of the Wollstonecraft Detective Agency Series (Knopf / Random House), a pro-math and science adventure series for children 8-12.
 The first book was funded by a Kickstarter campaign that exceeded its target $4000, being promoted on Wired and io9.

-The first book in the series, The Case of the Missing Moonstone, sold 40,000 copies worldwide, and was translated into Russian, German and Turkish; it was a finalist for the Sheila A. Egoff Children's Literature Prize (part of the British Columbia Book Prizes) and the Silver Birch Award (part of the Forest of Reading, created by the Ontario Library Association).
+The first book in the series, The Case of the Missing Moonstone, sold 40,000 copies worldwide in its first year, and was translated into Russian, German, Hebrew, and Turkish; it was a finalist for the Sheila A. Egoff Children's Literature Prize (part of the British Columbia Book Prizes), the Sakura Medal (Japan) and the Silver Birch Award (part of the Forest of Reading, created by the Ontario Library Association).
 The second novel in the series, The Case of the Girl In Grey, was released in 2016, followed by The Case of the Counterfeit Criminals in 2017, and The Case of the Perilous Palace in 2018.

 All of the Wollstonecraft Detective Agency books are illustrated by Kelly Murphy.
 The title refers to Mary Wollstonecraft, and the protagonists are based on Mary Shelley and Ada Lovelace.
+The series has been optioned for streaming television adaptation by Zodiak/Banijay.